jesperfj/force-rest-api/README.md

 ## 0.0.41

 * Introduces [ForceApi.describeSObjectIfModified](https://github.com/jesperfj/force-rest-api/blob/75f718a2385d8daa42cee93c2b13d88b8dd4c5d9/src/main/java/com/force/api/ForceApi.java#L431) to make it more efficient to poll Salesforce for metadata changes to an SObject.
+* This release is happening a long time after 0.0.40.
+It is possible a few other things might have changed.

 ## 0.0.40